SyedMoasib000/ai-system-design-guide/08-memory-and-state/03-long-term-memory.md

 ## Episodic Memory: The Personal Log

-Episodic memory stores **Trajectories**—sequences of events and their outcomes.
+Episodic memory stores **Trajectories**: sequences of events and their outcomes.
 - **Data Structure**: `(Timestamp, Interaction_ID, Trajectory_Summary, Embedding)`.
 - **The Rationale**: If an agent successfully built a React component using a specific tool sequence last month, it should "Recall" that success when asked to build another one today.
 - **Implementation Note**: We store the *Summary* for retrieval and the *Raw Logs* in cold storage (S3/GCS) for forensic analysis.